Andover Leisure Centre

 Residents of Andover will be able to use a temporary swimming pool while the towns Leisure Centre is rebuilt.

-The 25 metre, four lane modular pool will be erected at Shepherds Spring Lane car park.
+The 25 metre, four lane modular pool was erected at Shepherds Spring Lane car park.
 It is being designed and built by Total Swimming and managed by Places for People Leisure.
-It will be open 20 October at midday.
+It opened 20 October at midday.
 The pool will remain in situ until the new Andover Leisure Centre is open.

 Alternative swimming options are also available at Romsey Rapids, River Park (Winchester), Fleming Park (Eastleigh), Tidworth Leisure Centre, Five Rivers (Salisbury), Durrington Fitness and Swim Centre (Salisbury), Basingstoke Aquadrome, Tadley Pool and Basingstoke Sports Centre.